 - Helps in resource management.

 Want to have a common tool to monitor infrastructure as well as applications then this is the tool that helps to achieve that.
-That in turn helps to reduce identification and resolving of the failing application/stack issues.
+That in turn helps to reduce the identification and resolution of the failing application/stack issues.
 Let’s have a look at the features:

 - Full visibility of infrastructure and applications.